 Vault is a hand-sculpted smartphone box with rough resin finishing.
 When the chest is closed, it wirelessly charges the phone while shutting it down from its user.
 When left open it magnifies the phone, its content and notifications, and can also be used as a bedside lamp.

 "This meant to remind us of the complex relationship with have with our phones.
 The object has transformed from simple functional device into a kind of magical stone on which we engrave our thoughts and images.
 It has become one of our most precious belongings as well as mirror of ourselves so we are feeling naked when we are disconnected from it."

 Collectible > Flesh Toys

-I always had repulsion for touching food with my bare fingers, I confess of being anxious to catapult meat chops on my table neighbors while trying to slide them off a skewer with a fork; of my phobia of having little crumbs stuck in my beard if I try to bite off that skewer.
-I had to overcome this perception and transform it into a sensual experience.
-FLESH TOYS are a subtle shape interpretation of 6 sex toy archetypes.
+"I always had a repulsion for touching food with my fingers.
+I confess of being anxious to catapult meat chops while trying to slide off a skewer with cutlery and having little crumbs stuck in my beard.
+I had to overcome this perception and transform it into an experience."

 Collectible > I/0